yanga-sdpss/onboard-javascript/README.md

 1. Run `env.bat`
 1. Run `go run main.go`
 1. Open up your browser and point it to [http://localhost:2050](http://localhost:2050).
 You should see "Hello"
-1. Using Visual Studio, create a new TypeScript project in the root of the repository
+1. Using Visual Studio, create a new TypeScript project called "Grid" in the root of the repository
+1. Close Visual Studio, navigate to the repo root and move the contents of the Grid directory to the root (replacing `index.html`).
+1. Re-open Grid.sln in Visual Studio.
+1. To allow debugging from the IDE, open the project properties in Visual Studio.
+Under the `Web` section:
-1. Under the Web section of the project properties under Servers, change the dropdown to "External Host" and the project URL to http://localhost:2050
+	- Under `Servers` section, change the dropdown to "External Host" and the project URL to http://localhost:2050
+	- Under `Debuggers` section, untick ASP.NET
+	- If you debug from Visual Studio now, Internet Explorer should open up with a demo TypeScript project.
 1. Get coding!